SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |
 | **RS** | 1.0 | 0.739 | 0.922 | 0.829 | 0.812 | 0.751 | 0.806 | 0.780 |

 Initially, I had 24 independent variables.
-To avoid multicollinearity, I filtered some of them based on (i) correlation between each **independent** variable, and (ii) correlation between those filtered features and the **dependent** variable, **RS**.
+To avoid multicollinearity, I filtered some of them based on (a) correlation between each **independent** variable, and (b) correlation between those filtered features and the **dependent** variable, **RS**.
 As a result, I ended up **7** independent varaibles as indicated in the correlation matrix above.

 ***4-3.
 Filtered Independent Variables EDA***